 The University Libraries Special Collections are always eager accept exceptional material donations that fit within their collections development policies.
 Visit our special collections page for more information.

-The Friends accept donations of gently used books.
-The donations are reviewed by collection managers, who determine if the books should be added to the Libraries' collection.
-Books that are not added to the collection are sent to Better World Books, which sells the books through several online sites.
-A portion of the profits are returned to the Friends of the OSU Libraries to support our projects.
+The Friends of the Libraries accept donations of gently used books.
+The donations are reviewed by the Libraries' collection strategy team, who determine if the books should be added to the Libraries' collection.
 Learn More